Quorn - Lake Gilles

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Quorn - Lake Gilles's approval levels have been significantly above the yearly average of 9, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, Quorn - Lake Gilles's approval levels have been significantly below the yearly average of 8, showing a notable downturn in recent development.

 How does recent development compare to population growth in Quorn - Lake Gilles?